pawelgrzybek/pawelgrzybek.com/content/posts/2017-01-18-using-the-javascript-console-in-visual-studio-code.md

 ---
 title: Using the JavaScript console in Visual Studio Code
-description: The JavaScript console in the browser is one of the most popular debugging methods.
+summary: The JavaScript console in the browser is one of the most popular debugging methods.
 It would be cool to see its output straight in the code editor, wouldn't it?
 photo: 2017-01-18.jpg
 ---